yshaggy/JUnit-with-Leaderboard/README.md

 4. Fill in the gaps!
 (What else could you be missing?)

 ## Coding in JUnit
-Go to the `YourTest` class in the `.test` folder, where we've set up a template test class for you.
+Go to the `YourTest` class in the `.test` folder, where we've set up a template test class for you!
+Feel free to write test for either the `Scoreboard` class and/or `YourClass`.
+The `ScoreboardTest` class contains fully written tests for you to play around with!

 If you skipped the brainstorming phase, here is a guided list of features/functionality to test:
 1. Initialization